mark-watson/Java-AI-Book/manuscript/deeplearning.md

 I became interested in deep learning neural networks when I took Geoffrey Hinton's Neural Network class (a Coursera class, taken summer of 2012) and then for the next seven years most of my professional work involved deep learning.

 The [Deeplearning4j.org](http://deeplearning4j.org/) Java library supports many neural network algorithms including support for Deep Learning (DL).
+Note that I will often refer to Deeplearning4j as DL4J.
+There is a separate [repository for DL4J examples](https://github.com/eclipse/deeplearning4j-examples) that you should clone because the last half of this chapter is a general discussion with one additional example of running the DL4J examples and modifying them for your needs.

-We will look at a simple example of a feed forward network using the same University of Wisconsin cancer database that I often use for examples when writing.
+We will first look at a simple example of a feed forward network using the same University of Wisconsin cancer database that I often use for examples when writing.
 Deep learning refers to neural networks with many layers, possibly with weights connecting neurons in non-adjacent layers which makes it possible to model temporal and spacial patterns in data.
-I will often refer to Deeplearning4j as DL4J.

 We will start with a simple example, then look at how to set up DL4J projects using Maven, and then discuss other types of layer classes that you will likely use in your project.
 Hopefully after learning how to set up and use DL4J and having a roadmap of commonly used layer classes, then you will be set to work on your own projects.